laurenmiller4481/DS-340W/README.md

 2. Run each block of code in sequential order.
 There are thorough comments in the jupyter notebook detailing what each step accomplishes.

 # parent_paper_innovation -- Our innovation
 In the folder entitled "parent_paper_innovation_data", we have the two subfolders of "parent_paper_innovation_code" and "parent_paper_innovation_data".
-Under "parent_paper_innovation_code", we have the code in which we modified the "parent_paper_fixed_code" in order to marginally improve performance.
+Under "parent_paper_innovation_code", we have the code in which we modified the "parent_paper_fixed_code".
 Under "parent_paper_innovation_data", we have put all of the data necessary to run the code in "parent_paper_innovation_code".

 ## Steps to running parent_paper_innovation